The 8 Best Bathtubs for a Satisfying Soak

 Ft Avalon X 36'' Freestanding Soaking Cement Bathtub Ecomm Wayfair.comVIA MERCHANT

 Who hasn’t entertained a fantasy of sinking into a freestanding clawfoot tub to escape the world for a while?
-Choosing a bathtub creates a beautiful focal point in your bathroom, and can produce a spa-like experience every time you take a luxurious soak.
+Choosing a bathtub creates a beautiful focal point in your bathroom and can produce a spa-like experience whenever you take a luxurious soak.

-Keep in mind, the type of bathtub you choose often hinges on the configuration of the bathroom.
+Keep in mind that the type of bathtub you choose often hinges on the configuration of the bathroom.
 That means considering room dimensions, wall space (or lack thereof), access to plumbing pipes and the overall design and infrastructure of your house.

 If you’re working with new construction, there’s a little more freedom to design the tub of your dreams.
 But if you’re remodeling an existing bathroom, the bathtub material and size choices may be limited.
-Whatever the situation, we have the best bathtub for you.
+Whatever the situation, we have the best bathtubs for you—and we’re bringing them to you with professional input from expert plumber Arnold Long, general operations manager at Mr. Blue Plumbing, and interior designer Kate Simpson of Mackenzie Collier Interiors.

 Best Overall